 Karim Hadddad and his colleague Saber Dekkiche and local guide Ryad M. visited the new site on 24 September 2018.
-Karim shared with us and you, the readers of the blog, the following detailed report.
+Karim shared with us and you the following detailed report.

 The Algerian Nuthatch is the only species endemic to Algeria.
 Until this year, the species was only known in four sites isolated from one another.
 The species was first discovered at Mount Babor in 1975.
 The second site was within Taza National Park in the Guerrouch Forest (June 1989).
 The third and fourth sites were discovered in 1990 in the Tamentout and Djimla forests respectively.
 Finally, it is in the forest of Oudjana in 2018 that the latest one was found, and I hope it will not be the last.